 {% endarchiveList %}

-Assume you have a single-page list, but you don't want to display any pages with titles containing 'Privacy Policy' in the main navigation:
+Suppose you have a single-page list, but you don't want to display any page with a title containing "Privacy Policy" in the main navigation:

 {% pageList pages %}